 Parties that are not able to reach a settlement agreement will be required to appear for the trial and will be required to show all documentary evidence concerning their claim (including photographs and any other material) to the other party.

 What happens if I or the other party fails to attend the mediation session?

-If either party fails to attend the mediation session and the party was not given leave/permission by the court to opt out of mediation, the case may be continued to a different date, usually the next available court date, and the parties re-referred to mediation.
+If either party fails to attend the mediation session and would still like to participate in mediation, the case may be continued to a different date, usually the next available court date, and the parties re-referred to mediation.